Jacksonville Domestic Violence Lawyer

 The penalties for a domestic violence and battery conviction are severe and may include prison sentences, fines, community service, probation, loss of civil liberties, and an injunction or “no contact” order.
 The defendant will also have to complete a 26-week Batterer’s Intervention Program.
 Domestic violence and battery charges are considered first-degree misdemeanors, and it is important to seek experienced representation as soon as possible to defend your rights in court.

-The Jacksonville criminal defense lawyers at Scott Monroe Law can investigate your incident, analyze the relevant factors, and represent your case.
+The Jacksonville criminal defense lawyers at Scott Monroe Law, P.A. can investigate your incident, analyze the relevant factors, and represent your case.
 Defenses against domestic violence and battery charges may include claims of self-defense, defense of others, the absence of injuries, a vindictive victim, or uncorroborated allegations.
 Our team can work hard to understand your options and keep you up-to-date on your case, and we stay current on state laws so that we can provide excellent representation and seek a positive outcome.